 The Jersey College for Girls House system is an integral part of school life and helps support the ethos created at the College.
-The school is split into six Houses. – Austen-Bartlett, Cavell, Curie-Fry, Garrett-Anderson, Inglis and Nightingale.
+Each student is placed, upon entry to JCG, into one of our six Houses.
+Austen Bartlett, Cavell, Curie Fry, Garrett Anderson, Inglis and Nightingale.

 Fundraising is an integral part of the House system at Jersey College for Girls.
 Fundraising events vary greatly and the students have great fun raising money for their chosen House charities.